o3de/o3de.org/content/docs/contributing/to-docs/style-guide/format.md

 ---
-title: How to Format Documentation for Open 3D Engine
+title: Formatting Documentation for Open 3D Engine
-description: A reference for all of the typesetting and formatting rules for the Open 3D Engine documentation.
+description: A reference for all of the typesetting and formatting rules for the Open 3D Engine (O3DE) documentation.
-linktitle: Format
+linktitle: Formatting
 weight: 200
 toc: true
 ---